cmadland/ICDE2017/README.md

 # ICDE2017 {#icde2017}

-Call for proosals is at [http://onlinelearning2017.ca/en/call-for-proposals/](http://onlinelearning2017.ca/en/call-for-proposals/)
+Call for proposals is at [http://onlinelearning2017.ca/en/call-for-proposals/](http://onlinelearning2017.ca/en/call-for-proposals/)

 ### Flexible Infrastructure to support the Design and Delivery of Online Learning